Accessibility Tools

 Postoperative Care and Recovery

-In general, postoperative care instructions and recovery after posterior tibialis tendon repair will involve the following steps:
+In general, postoperative care instructions and recovery after posterior tibial tendon repair will involve the following steps:

 • Your ankle will be immobilized in a splint for a specified period of time to protect the ankle and facilitate healing.

-• You may notice some pain and discomfort in the operated area.
+• You may notice some pain and discomfort in the operated-on area.
 Pain and anti-inflammatory medications are provided as needed.

 • Antibiotics are also prescribed to address the risk of surgery-related infection.